-Lucian Freud is known for his merciless depictions of figures, showing them exactly as he perceives them.
-All of his work is autobiographical, and all of his self-portraits were made using mirrors, rather than offering a more subjective or metaphysical approach.
-This piece is a perfect example of his famously objective style, each line and flaw in his face and skin are visible.
-The grandson of psychoanalyst Sigmund Freud, many consider that in portraying his subjects so starkly, Freud offers a glimpse into their minds and their worlds.
+Lucian Freud is known for his figurative depictions.
+All his work is autobiographical and all his self-portraits were made with the help of mirrors.
+This work is a perfect example of the artistic style of its creator: each line, every defect of his face and skin are visible.
+The grandson of the psychologist Sigmund Freud is considered by many to be an artist who portrays his subjects in a brutal way.
+He therefore offers the public a glimpse into their minds and their worlds.

 21. Sophie Calle, Prenez soin de vous, 2007

-In 2007, Sophie Calle’s then-boyfriend ended their relationship via an email that closed with the words “prenez soin de vous” – “take care of yourself”.
-She distributed this email among 107 women, chosen for their professions, and asked them to interpret his words.
-Amongst the responses are linguistic criticism, legal analyses, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
-The assorted responses are brought together in this extraordinary exploration of relationships and vulnerability.
+In 2007, Sophie Calle’s boyfriend ended their relationship by email.
+It ended with the words “take care of yourself”.
+Sometime later, the artist distributed this email to 107 women, chosen for their profession, and asked them to interpret his words.
+The answers include language criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
+The different responses are brought together in this extraordinary exploration of relationships and vulnerability.